crcn/mesh.js/README.md

 // all operations to localstorage, and pubnub var db = crud.parallel(localdb, pubdb);

-// tail all operations send to pubnub back into the database.
+// tail all operations from pubnub to the local DB.
 Note
-// that remote calls won't get re-published to pubnub pubdb(crud.op("tail")).pipe(crud.open(db));
+// that remote operations don't get re-sent to pubnub. pubdb(crud.op("tail")).pipe(crud.open(db));

 // create a child database - collection will get passed to each operation